fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/electronics.md

 # Electronics

+Electronics assembly steps:

+* Mount the 36V power supply into the back of the gantry where the ventilation holes are
+* Mount the VFD to the gantry
+* Install the emergency stop
+* SAFETY WARNING!
+Wire the incoming 220V to the VFD and the Power supply
+* Test the emergency stop
+* Attach the arduino to the controller card
+* Test if the card works by connecting to it via USB
+* Program the arduino with GRBL
+* Connect with UGS and do the firmware settings
+* Make the cables for the motors and switches
+* Thread them through the holes in the gantry to where they should go.
+Mark the ends by the controller with X, Y and Z.
+* Make a power cable from the power supply to the controller, don't power yet.
+* Disconnect all cables from the controller
+* Power the controller, check for smoke.
+A LED should glow on the back if all is well.
+* Unscrew the Z motor assembly from the machine, we will use it to test the electronics.
+* Connect the power connector (only!) from the Z motor cable to the loose motor.
+* Connect the Z motor cable to the controller.
+Check if the motor turns on and gets stiff.
+If not, check what is wrong.
+* Connect also the signal plug on the Z motor.
+Connect the USB to the arduino.
+Open UGS, configure the firmware via UGS to 80 steps per mm.
+Try jogging Z. The motor should spin!
+* Connect the other cables to the controller and connect the power connectors (Only!) to the motors.
+Check that all turn on.
+* Try jogging the other axis small distances.
+* Open UGS, connect, go around the machine and test each limit switch, you should se an alarm in UGS for each.
+* If all works you can reconnect and retune the Z-axis.
+If it does not, use the loose motor to figure out what is wrong.
+* Mount the probe plate
+* Run a wire to the probe plate and another to the spindle for the probe connector
+* Program the VFD according to its manual and your spindle specifications.
+* Wire the control wires for the VFD (refer to your VFD manual and the HRBL schematic)
+* Test the VFD
+* Mount the controller in the gantry.
+* Attach the back of the gantry.
+* Clean of the table
+* Test jogging to all extremes, no snags or strange sounds.
+There should be no rattling (loose tuning of wheels or pinions) or squeeking, that means a pinion gets too tight for some reason.
+Retune if necessary.
+* Set up a homeing sequence, before running it, jog the machine to the probe plate and test that it sends a probe alarm when you short it with a tool.
+* Run a test job, have a fire extinguisher at hand, wear safety googles and ear protection.

 ## HRBL-Controller

 The HRBL-controller is a optoisolated connection shield for an Arduino Nano running the GRBL CNC control firmware.